Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 ## HOW MEDICINE HELPS THE IMMUNE SYSTEM Vaccines

-Vaccines are an artifi cial way of tricking the immune system into making antibodies, or Igs.
+Vaccines are an artificial way of tricking the immune system into making antibodies, or Igs.
 Vaccines introduce very small amounts of antigen (foreign organisms) into the body.
 Not enough of the organism is introduced to cause the body to become ill, but enough that it triggers the B cells to make immunoglobulins (Igs) to protect against whatever organism is being used in the vaccination process.
 Sometimes the vaccination process produces minor symptoms of the illness.
 You have probably heard of people getting slightly ill after receiving a flu vaccine.
 In cases where small amounts of the organisms are enough to trigger disease, doctors sometimes use dead viruses or irradiated organisms in vaccines.
 Irradiated organisms used in vaccines have been treated with some form of radiation before being used.
 They are still alive, but the radiation treatment renders the organisms unable to reproduce.
 These are sometimes called modifi ed live vaccines.
 Vaccines are available against a large variety of diseases, including polio, smallpox, measles, mumps, certain types of influenza (flu), and many other diseases.

 ## Antibiotics